PSSC-DPP/pxt-arcade/docs/courses/csintro1/sprites.md

 # Sprites

-Sprites allow developers to fill there games with unique characters that the player can both control and interact with.
+Sprites allow developers to fill their games with unique characters that the player can both control and interact with.

 ```codecard
 [